Sugar preference: Neurological process

 All animals need sugar as their primary source of energy, hence the majority of species have developed specific neural circuits to look for, recognize, and encourage their use of it.

-As originally shown by Ivan De Araujo, animals who lack sweet taste receptors can still develop strong preferences for sugar, indicating a process unrelated to taste.
+Animals who lack sweet taste receptors can still develop strong preferences for sugar, indicating a process unrelated to taste.
 The neurological underpinnings of sugar preference showed that the gut-brain axis activates a population of neurons in the brain stem and superior ganglion of vagus nerve to produce a desire for sugar.
 Direct sugar supply to the gut activates these neurons, which are stimulated by sugar but not by artificial sweeteners.

 Specific taste receptor cells on the tongue and palate epithelium are able to detect sweet substances.
 Hardwired signals are sent to the brain by activated sweet taste receptor cells to trigger detection of sweet-tasting compounds.
 Researchers have investigated the circuits that link the activation of sweet taste receptors on the tongue to the attraction that is elicited by sweetness.
 Remarkably, animals can still develop a desire for sugar even in the absence of a functional sweet-taste pathway.
 In addition, although activating the same sweet taste receptor as sugars and possibly doing so with far higher affinities, artificial sweeteners are unable to replace sugar in terms of eliciting a behavioral preference.